William Jones Cup

 The William Jones Cup International Basketball Tournament (威廉瓊斯盃國際籃球邀請賽 (威廉琼斯盃国际篮球邀请赛, wēi lián qióng sī bēi guó jì lán qiú yāo qǐng sài)), also known as the William Jones Cup, is an international basketball tournament organized by the Chinese Taipei Basketball Association (CTBA) held annually since 1977 in Taiwan.

-It was named in honor of basketball promoter Renato William Jones, who was one of the founders of the International Basketball Federation (FIBA).
-Like the Olympics and the FIBA Basketball World Cup, it has both men's and women's versions.
-Despite lacking the prestige of the Olympic tournament and the FIBA World Championship, it is a tournament that draws global interest.
-Like the FIBA Stanovic Continental Champions Cup, the Renato Williams Jones Cup serves as a preparation for major tournaments, such as the Olympic Basketball Tournament, the FIBA World Cup, and the continental tournaments.
-Also, the Renato Williams Jones Cup serves and promotes basketball in the world.
-The men's version is currently being dominated by American teams since the tournament's inaugural staging while the women's version is being jointly dominated by South Korean, American and Taiwanese teams.
-It also invites professional club, collegiate and national teams from around the world, although the participants are mainly from the Asian, European, Egyptian and North American regions.

-In both tournaments, each country can only be represented by one team, which could be its national team, youth team, club team, or an all-star selection, except for the hosts Taiwan, which could opt to have two teams.
+In both men's and women's tournaments, each country can only be represented by one team, which could be its national team, youth team, club team, or an all-star selection, except for the hosts Taiwan, which could opt to have two teams.

 Since the tournament is not sanctioned by FIBA, the Taiwanese national team which usually competes as "Chinese Taipei" is referred to as "Republic of China" by the organizers.

 The tournament has not been held from 2020 to 2022 due to the COVID-19 pandemic in Taiwan.

 History

+The Chung-Hua Gymnasium, the main venue of the William Jones Cup from its inception until 1988.

 The tournament was conceived in 1977 as a tribute to Englishman Renato William Jones, who was FIBA secretary-general for 44 years and was instrumental in the granting of zone commission status for Asia at the 1964 FIBA World Congress in Tokyo.
 Jones also attended the Asian Basketball Championships in 1963, which was held in Taipei.

-The invitational tournament organized by the Chinese Taipei Basketball Association was made following the admission of the People's Republic of China as a regular member of the ABC in 1975.
+Following the admission of the People's Republic of China as a regular member of the Asian Basketball Confederation in 1975, Taiwan was suspended due to refusing to compete as "Chinese Taipei".
+This led to the Republic of China Basketball Association to establish the William Jones Cup with the support of Jones.

+The first edition of the tournament was held in 1977, with a men's and women's tournament organized.
+It features invited club and teams from various countries.
+Games were held at the 12,000 capacity Chung-Hua Gymnasium in the early edition of the tournament.

-The William Jones Cup has been cancelled in three separate occasions; in 1989 when the main venue was affected by fire, in 2003 due to the SARS outbreak, and in 2020 to 2022 due to the COVID-19 pandemic.
+The William Jones Cup has been cancelled in three separate occasions; in 1989 when Chung-Hua was razed by a fire, in 2003 due to the SARS outbreak, and in 2020 to 2022 due to the COVID-19 pandemic.